Information For Health Professionals

 E-Cigarette medical license for NRT use

-It is expected that the first pharmaceutical license for e-cigarette use as an NRT will be issued in 2013.
+It is expected that the first pharmaceutical license for e-cigarette use as an NRT will be issued in late 2013.
 The expected cost to the firm concerned is around £2.25m (for just the one single product), after three years of research, documentation and legal work, which explains why there are few takers for this option; and why there is huge resistance to this route since 99.99% of products will disappear, and the most effective hardware and refills would be among them.

 Subsequently, we expect there to be a considerable reduction in the untrue propaganda about e-cigarettes since the offenders may face legal action.